-The blendes for coor season rustares Weeds and brush Herbicide and active ingredient needed/acre Formulated product and amount/acre Comments and limitations and amount/acre Comments and limitations PERENNIAL WEEDS 3 Asters Western ironweed Western ragweed Picloram (4) + 2,4-D (4) Grazon P+D (see label for rates) A restricted-use pesticide.
+W-111 Herbicide and active ingredient Formulated product Weeds and brush PERENNIAL WEED needed/acre S and amount/acre Comments and limitations Asters Western ironweed Western ragweed Picloram (4) + 2,4-D (4) Grazon P+D (see label for rates) A restricted-use pesticide.
 Apply according to label directions.
-Follow directions, grazing limitations, and precautions on label. Ü 2,4-D amine, LVE, or mixed formulations (4) 1 to 2 lb 1 to 2 qt of 4 lb/gal 2,4-D amine or LVE Apply when the problem weed is in the early leaf stage and actively growing.
+Follow directions, grazing limitations, and precautions on label. mestern ragineed 2,4-D amine, LVE, or mixed formulations (4) 1 to 2 lb 1 to 2 qt of 4 lb/gal 2,4-D amine or LVE Apply when the problem weed is in the early leaf stage and actively growing.
 Use 20 gal or more of solution per acre for ground application.
 Do not apply when grass is in early boot to milk stages if grass seed production is desired.
 Do not let dairy animals graze on treated areas within 7 days after treatment.
-2,4-D amine (4) + Dicamba (4) 1 lb + 0.25 lb 1 qt of 4 lb 2,4-D + 0.5 pt Clarity or Banvel or Vision Dicamba can injure cool-season grasses.
+2,4-D amine (4) + Dicamba (4) 1 lb + 0.25 lb 1 qt of 4 lb 2,4-D + 0.5 pt Clarity, Banvel, or Vision Dicamba can injure cool-season grasses.
 Follow directions, grazing limitations, and precautions on Clarity label.
-2,4-D amine (4) + Dicamba (4) 1 lb + 0.25 lb 1 to 4 pt WeedMaster or Range Star 0.5 to 3.5 pt Outlaw 0.33 to 2.5 pt Latigo See label for rates, directions, and species controlled.
+2,4-D amine (4) + Dicamba (4) 1 lb + 0.25 lb 1 to 4 pt WeedMaster or Range Star, 0.5 to 3.5 pt Outlaw, or 0.33 to 2.5 pt Latigo See label for rates, directions, and species controlled.
 Do not graze lactating dairy animals within 7 days of treatment.
 Do not harvest treated grasses for hay within 37 days of treatment.
 Suppression only.
 Most perennial weeds Aminopyralid (4) 3 to 7 fl oz Milestone Apply to control broadleaf weeds.
 Can be tank mixed with other herbicides.
 Clopyralid (4) + Triclopyr (4) Redeem R&P (see label for rates) Apply before bud stage when plant is actively growing.
 Add a surfactant.
 Follow label instructions for specific weed.
 Dicamba (4) + Diflufenzopyr (19) 4 to 8 oz Overdrive Addition of NIS or MSO is needed to achieve consistent weed control.
 Lower rate should be tank mixed with other herbicides to enhance control.
 Halosulfuron (2) + Dicamba (4) 4 to 8 oz Yukon Apply after weed emergence to small, actively growing broadleafs.
 Can be tank mixed with 2,4-D, dicamba, and picloram.
 Triasulfuron (2) + Dicamba (4) Rave (see label for rates) Controls many broadleaf weeds.
 Apply to actively growing weeds in early spring.
 See label for tank mix instructions and list of tolerant grasses.
 Summer and winter annual grasses and many broadleaves Imazapic (2) 0.063 to 0.125 lb 4 to 8 oz Plateau Apply in spring after 100% greenup of smooth bromegrass, Kentucky bluegrass, and wheatgrass.
 See label for precautions and use of adjuvants.
 WOODY PLANTS Multiflora rose Aminopyralid (4) + Metsulfuron (2) 3.3 oz Chaparral Apply when leaves have fully expanded in late spring.
 Application can occur throughout the year as long as leaves are healthy and green.
 Use a minimum of 15 gal/acre of solution to ensure good coverage of the entire plant.
 See label for tall fescue and smooth bromegrass precautions.